Happy Feet 2

 - Talking Happy Impatient and Inactivity Animations

-The final feature involved in actual talking version of the "Talking Happy" character, which consisted of the ability for a user to record their voice for any duration of time, and then witness the Talking Happy character, recite the exact same phrase back to them.
+The final feature involved an actual talking version of the “Talking Happy” character, which consisted of the ability for a user to record their voice for any duration of time and then witness the Talking Happy character recite the exact same phrase back to them.
 The user could then save this recording and post it up to their Facebook page for social promotion.